Alfresco/docs-alfresco/search-enterprise/latest/using/filtering.md

 }
 ```

-As well as the expected list of files, the response also contains a `facetQueries` and a `facetsFields` object containing the counts we requested.
 The `facetQueries` object has an entry for each query supplied in the result whereas the `facetsFields` object contains an entry for each requested field which in turn contains the count for each bucket.

 ## Filter by content size and mimetype